3.1 Delamination/Blister Repair, Injection Method

 1. Clean the area.

-2. Drill into delamination blister with the Micro-Drill and ball mill.
+2. Drill into the delamination blister with the Micro-Drill and ball mill.
 Drill in an area clear of circuitry or components.
 Drill at least two holes opposite each other around the perimeter of the delamination.
 (See Figure 1) Brush away all loose material.

 Caution: Abrasion operations can generate electrostatic charges.